dotnet/csharplang/proposals/init.md

 }
 ```

-The `init` modifier makes immutable objects more flexible by allowing the
+The `init` accessor makes immutable objects more flexible by allowing the
 caller to mutate the members during the act of construction.
 That means the
 object's immutable properties can participate in object initializers and thus
-removes the need for all constructor boiler plate in the type.
+removes the need for all constructor boilerplate in the type.
 The `Point`
 type is now simply:

 ```cs